DanchieGO/EnhancedGridMap/README.md

-# EnhancedGridMap Plugin for Godot 4.3
+# EnhancedGridMap Plugin for Godot 4

 ## Overview

 EnhancedGridMap is a powerful plugin for Godot 4.3 that extends the functionality of the built-in GridMap node.
-It provides additional features for grid-based game development, including custom cell states, A* pathfinding, and an intuitive editor interface.
+It provides additional features for grid-based game development, including custom cell states, multi-floor support, and advanced grid manipulation tools.

 ## Features

 - Custom grid size (columns and rows)
+- Multi-floor support with floor management
 - Auto-generation of grid
 - Custom cell states with visual representation
 - A* pathfinding with diagonal movement option
 - Randomization of grid cells
 - Fill grid with specific cell types
+- Item swapping functionality
 - Editor dock for easy manipulation of grid properties
+- Floor-specific operations for generating, clearing, and filling grids

 ## Installation